 Prepare yourself for desert vibes in this state park.
-Much of the landscape is actually 8,000 feet below sea level!
 From slot canyons to oasis destinations with spring wildflowers.
 Here are some hikes to check out:

 Borrego Palm Canyon: This short hike at just over 3 miles in length is the park’s absolute most popular trail.
 Why?
 The trail ends at California’s third largest palm oasis.
 The trail is relatively easy, kid friendly and even has a waterfall.